andrewc/swift-toolbox/SwiftToolbox/Source/Tasks/README.md

 ### Components of the Framework

-- A 'TaskKernel', an object which performs the task's work.
+- A `TaskKernel`, an object which performs the task's work.
 - A `TaskScheduler`, an object which is responsible for starting the kernel, and notifying the result. *The default task scheduler uses GCD global dispatch queue.*
 - A `TaskFactory`, an object which vends new `Task<>`, constructed with defaults of the properties set on it.
 - A method for *cooperative cancellation*, which allows a task's kernel to acknowledge a cancellation request so it can exit gracefully.